MyHush/lightwalletd/README.md

 # Overview

-Zecwallet lightwalletd is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) from the ECC.
+SilentDragonLite (SDL) is a fork of Zecwallet lightwalletd, which is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) from the ECC.

-It is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for the [Zecwallet light wallet](https://github.com/adityapk00/zecwallet-lite-lib).
+It is a backend service that provides a bandwidth-efficient interface to the Hush blockchain for the [SilentDragonLite cli](https://github.com/MyHush/zecwallet-light-cli).

 ## Changes from upstream lightwalletd
-This version of Zecwallet lightwalletd extends lightwalletd and:
+This version of lightwalletd extends lightwalletd and:

+* Adds support for HUSH
 * Adds support for transparent addresses
 * Adds several new RPC calls for lightclients
 * Lots of perf improvements